yati1002/Power-BI-DatabricksSQL-QuickStart-Samples/11. Generated vs Persisted dimension/readme.md

 7. Refresh visuals using [Performance Analyzer](https://learn.microsoft.com/en-us/power-bi/create-reports/desktop-performance-analyzer) in Power BI Desktop.

 8. Check the number of SQL-queries in Databricks Query History.
-You should see 8 SQL-queries, 1-sql query to retrieve records for **date_generated** table and 7 SQL-queries to calculate counts of orders per year.
+You should see 8 SQL-queries, 1 SQL-query to retrieve records for **date_generated** table and 7 SQL-queries to calculate counts of orders per year.

     ![Query History](./images/generate_queries.png)